Organization of Arab Petroleum Exporting Countries: History

 The 1973 oil crisis was a turning point for the organization.
 In October of that year, the forces of Egypt and Syria attempted to overwhelm the state of Israel in an offensive later known as the Yom Kippur War.
 On 16 October, ten days after the war's start, Kuwait hosted separate meetings of both OAPEC and the Persian Gulf members of OPEC, including Iran.
 OAPEC resolved to cut oil production by 5% monthly "until the Israeli forces are completely evacuated from all the Arab territories occupied in the June 1967 war".

-The embargo would last for some five months before it was lifted in March 1974 after negotiations at the Washington Oil Summit.
-The embargo's after-effects would linger through the rest of the decade and beyond.
+The embargo lasted for some five months before it was lifted in March 1974 after negotiations at the Washington Oil Summit.
+The embargo's after-effects lingered through the rest of the decade and beyond.
 For the oil-exporting countries, the embargo was the first experience of leveraging their collective production for political gains.
 A number of the member nations would use this sense of control to renegotiate the contracts they had made with the companies that had discovered and exploited their resources.
 The vastly increased revenues would prove addictive, and a unified OAPEC oil embargo was never again possible.

-In 1979, Egypt was expelled from OAPEC for signing the Camp David Accords, although it was readmitted a decade later.
+In 1979, Egypt was expelled from OAPEC for signing the Camp David Accords.
+It was readmitted a decade later.

-In 1982, the Arab League's Arab Petroleum Congress (founded in 1959) merged into OAPEC's Arab Energy Conference (founded in 1979), which has continued to meet periodically through at least 2014.
+In 1982, the Arab League's Arab Petroleum Congress (founded in 1959) merged into OAPEC's Arab Energy Conference (founded in 1979), which has continued to meet periodically to at least 2014.

 OAPEC is regarded as a regional, specialized international organization focusing on organizing cooperation in oil development, collective projects, and regional integration.